 AusYGN is an organisation that fills a gap in the Australian nuclear industry.
 It connects young professionals around the country who share a passion for nuclear science and technology.
 Young students and professionals are filled with inspiration and ideas that deserve to be shared with their peers and acted upon.
-Julia is focussed on ensuring that the full potential of AusYGN is realised alongside her talented team members.
+Julia is focused on ensuring that the full potential of AusYGN is realised alongside her talented team members.

-Julian is a Reactor Instrumentation and Control engineer at ANSTO, where he manages the OPAL reactor Control System as a member of OPAL engineering.
+Julian is a Reactor Instrumentation and Control engineer at ANSTO, where he manages the OPAL reactor control system as the leader of the OPAL I&C group.
 He joined ANSTO as a graduate after gaining his degree in Engineering, with his work now focusing on the continuous improvement to reactor facility utilisation and operability, as well as the guidance and mentoring of his team.

 Julian seeks to expand the AusYGN network and support AusYGN’s role as a valuable platform for networking and professional development.
 Through his involvement with AusYGN, Julian hopes to encourage young professional innovation in nuclear-related science and engineering.

 Kaitlyn is a Process/GMP Engineer at ANSTO Health.
 In her role she has a focus on pharmaceutical complaince.
 Previously she was a Grad at ANSTO.
 She studied at the University of Sydney and completed honours in Chemistry at Monash University.
 During her studies Kaitlyn was an intern at the CSIRO, Sydney Water and in the Minerals business unit at ANSTO.
 For some reason she also has a Graduate Certificate in Nuclear Engineering, and is studying to attain an Graduate Certificate in Good Manufacturing Practice.
 She was the Finance Chair for IYNC2020 and won the Best Poster Award at the conference.